 At the Geopolymer Camp 2018, in the Session: Ancient Technologies, Prof. J. Davidovits presented the first results of the joint research program conducted by the Geopolymer Institute and Universidad Catolica San Pablo, Arequipa, Peru, on Tiahuanaco / Pumapunku megalithic monuments (Tiwanaku), Bolivia (Lake Titicaca).
 See a brief summary of the lecture in Davidovits’ Keynote “State of the R&D 2018”, last 7 minutes of the video at GPCAMP-2018.

 Tiwanaku Gate of the Sun and Pumapunku megalithic geopolymer sandstone slabs.

-A second scientific paper dealing with the spectacular stone artifacts made of andesite geopolymer stone (H sculptures and the like) has been reviewed and accepted for publication in Ceramics International (January 3, 2019), with the title: “Ancient organo-mineral geopolymer in South- American Monuments: organic matter in andesite stone.
+A second scientific paper dealing with the spectacular stone artifacts made of andesite geopolymer stone (H sculptures and the like) has been recently published in Ceramics International (on line January 3, 2019), with the title: “Ancient organo-mineral geopolymer in South- American Monuments: organic matter in andesite stone.
 SEM and petrographic evidence”.
 (J. Davidovits, L. Huaman, R. Davidovits, Ceramics International 45 (2019) 7385-7389, https://doi.org/10.1016/j.ceramint.2019.01.024).
 Free access and download of the published paper is available until April 10, 2019 with the following link: Ceramics International.

 Organic matter pointing on man-made stone and C-14 dating.